Feuzme/react-advanced/README.md

+# Decription

+Mock up project with a nav bar a modal and example of the use of hooks in a react app.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).